Mechanical EngineeringVidhu Gairola | Director | RESCO

 What is Mechanical Engineering?

-Director Vidhu Gairola has 49 years of professional experience in Mechanical Engineering.
-Here is how Director Vidhu Gairola detailed Mechanical Engineering:
+Director Vidhu Gairola is an experienced professional with 49 years in Mechanical Engineering.
+Director Vidhu Gairola defines Mechanical Engineering as:

 Mechanical engineering is a diverse subject that derives its breadth from the need to design and manufacture everything from small individual parts and devices (e.g., microscale sensors and inkjet printer nozzles) to large systems (e.g., spacecraft and machine tools).
 It works on the principle of physics and material sciences.
 It is used for analysis, design, manufacturing and maintenance of mechanical systems.
 It involves the production and usage of heat and mechanical power for design, production and operations of machines and tools.